opencurve/curve-csi/README.md

 ## Supported version

-The driver is currently developed with csi spec v1.1.0, and tested on kubernetes v1.13+.
+The driver is currently developed with csi spec v1.5.0, and supported kubernetes v1.17+.

 Other csi-v1.0+ enabled container orchestrator environments may work fine.